FEPCoin/FEPC/README.md

 Main net launch: 08-04-2023

-FEPC is based on (Dynex)[https://dynexcoin.org] pioneering work in the field of neuromorphic computing but is a pure CryptoNight based POW coin.
+FEPC is based on Dynex's (https://dynexcoin.org) pioneering work in the field of neuromorphic computing but is a pure CryptoNight based POW coin.
 Miners can optionally perform scientific computations but also use ASICs for mining.

 ## Artificial Intelligence